Pain medications after surgery

 - Discuss your concerns about pain medications.
 If you're afraid of side effects or overdosing on pain medications, talk to your doctor.
-He or she can help you understand how mechanisms, such as combining medications or using patient-controlled analgesia — a system that allows you to give yourself a fixed dose of the medication by pushing a button — will safely manage your pain.
+He or she can help you understand strategies to safely manage your pain, such as combining medications or using patient-controlled analgesia — a system that allows you to give yourself a dose of pain medication by pushing a button.

 Pain relief after major surgery

-Doctors rely on powerful medications to relieve pain during and immediately after surgery.
+Doctors often rely on intravenous medications to relieve pain during and immediately after surgery.
 These techniques are typically used until you're able to take pain medications by mouth.
-The type of pain relief you receive may depend partially on the type of surgery you have because the intensity of pain and the effectiveness of certain drugs varies by surgery.
+The type of pain medication you receive may depend partially on the type of surgery you have because the intensity of pain and the effectiveness of certain drugs varies by surgery.

 Intravenous (IV) pain medication

 Before surgery, you'll probably have a slender plastic tube (catheter) inserted into a vein in your hand or arm to give you fluids, sedatives, anesthetics, antibiotics or pain medications.
 After surgery, your doctor may keep this IV catheter in place to deliver pain medication while you're in the hospital or outpatient recovery area.

 Pain relievers, such as opioids (for example, morphine or fentanyl), are usually injected into your IV catheter at regular intervals.
 Most hospitals also offer patient-controlled analgesia (PCA) — a system that allows you to give yourself a fixed dose of the medication by pushing a button.
 This way you don't have to ask a nurse for each dose of pain medicine.